Minutes of meetings since the December 2024 AGM.

 5.2.1 Advent Appeal The amount given was £270

-5.2.2 Ralph Nigel Donation.
+5.2.2 Ralph Nagel Donation.
 Mr Nagel is happy for the donation of £100 to top up Advent appeal.
 He would like to know the outcome.
 Action required

 5.2.3 Carol Service Collection The retiring collection came to £93, to be shared between St. John’s and Rotary for our respective charities.
 We will send Rotary £58.12, including 50% of the small donations gift aid we will claim.
 Action Required